Document

 a.
 Self-Occupied House Property

 A self-occupied house property is used for one’s own residential purposes.
 This may be occupied by the taxpayer’s family – parents and/or spouse and children.
-A vacant house property is considered as self-occupied for the purpose of Income Tax.
+A vacant house property can also be considered self-occupied for the purpose of Income Tax.

 Prior to FY 2019-20, if more than one self-occupied house property is owned by the taxpayer, only one is considered and treated as a self-occupied property and the remaining are assumed to be let out.
 The choice of which property to choose as self-occupied is up to the taxpayer.

-For the FY 2019-20 and onwards, the benefit of considering the houses as self-occupied has been extended to 2 houses.
-Now, a homeowner can claim his 2 properties as self-occupied and remaining house as let out for Income tax purposes.
+From the FY 2019-20 and onwards, the benefit of considering the houses as self-occupied has been extended to 2 houses.
+Now, a homeowner can claim his 2 properties as self-occupied and the remaining house as let out for Income tax purposes.

 b.
 Let Out House Property

-An inherited property i.e. one bequeathed from parents, grandparents, etc. again, can either be a self-occupied one or a let-out one based on its usage as discussed above.
+An inherited property is one which is one bequeathed from parents, grandparents, etc. and again, can either be a self-occupied one or a let-out one based on its usage as discussed above.

 Here is how you compute your income from a house property:

 a.
 Determine Gross Annual Value (GAV) of the property: The gross annual value of a self-occupied house is zero.
-For a let out property, it is the rent collected for a house on rent.
+GAV for let out property is rent for a let-out property.
+In case of deemed let out property GAV is the market value of the rent received.

 c.
 Determine Net Annual Value(NAV) : Net Annual Value = Gross Annual Value – Property Tax